KillAllChickens/argus/README.md

      --username-list string, -u string  Get usernames to scan, one per line --output string, -o string         The directory to output to, defaults to ./results/. if you don't specify a specific type, it will output all types
      --proxy string, -p string          Proxy to use for scanning (e.g., http://proxyserver:8888 or socks5://user:pass@proxyserver:port)
+     --proxy-list string, --pl string   List of proxied to use, one per line.
-     --tor                              Use Tor for scanning (default: false) --silent, -s                       Disable "Scan Complete" notifications. (default: false) --html                             Output as HTML (default: false)
+     --tor                              Use Tor for scanning (default: false) --silent, -s                       Disable "Scan Complete" notifications. (default: false) --deep-scan, -d                    Run a Deep Scan, will try to collect more information (default: false) --html                             Output as HTML (default: false)
      --pdf                              Output as PDF (default: false)
      --json                             Output as JSON (default: false)
-     --text, --txt                      Output as Text (default: false)
+     --text, --txt                      Output as Text (default: false) --all                              Output as all supported types (default: false)
   ```

 ## 📝 Usernames